AleksandraVakhitova/A-B-test/business_metrics_analysis/README.md

 # Business metrics analysis
 ## Datasets
 ### The following information was available:
-   -server log with data about users' visits
+- server log with data about users' visits
-   -their purchases for this period
+- their purchases for this period
-   -advertising expenses
+- advertising expenses
 ## Цель
 To understand the reasons why Procrastinate Pro+ has been losing money over the past few months and help the company grow.
 ## Задачи: